-After the assault on the United States Capital on January 6, 2021, it is more important than ever to stand up against unlawfulness, honor those who promote democratic values and learn to tell the difference between credible information and misinformation.
+It is important to honor those who promote democratic values and learn to tell the difference between credible information and misinformation.

 John Lewis was the son of Alabama sharecroppers.
 He became a civil rights activist who played a key role in the March on Washington and the Selma to Montgomery March for voting rights.
 John Lewis went on to become a leader in Congress, representing Georgia's 5th district in the US House of Representatives for 33 years.

 Ruth Bader Ginsburg was the second woman appointed to the U.S. Supreme Court.
 Throughout her term she was a leading voice for gender equality, women's interests, and civil rights and liberties.

 Martin Luther King Jr. a social rights activist, was a leader of the civil rights movement in the United States.
 His organizing of peaceful protests, including the March on Washington, led him to win the Nobel Peace Prize in 1964.

 Before it became a sovereign nation in 1961, South Africa was held under British rule.
 In 1948, the policy of apartheid, segregation based on race with the white minority ruling, became official and did not end until 1991.
 Nelson Mandela was one of South Africa's great leaders in the fight against apartheid.